Transformation, whether of theme or person, lies at the heart of Joseph H. Lewis’s cinematic identity.

 Criterion’s impeccable 4K restoration ensures that this is the definitive home-video experience of Billy Wilder’s classic comedy.

-If not exactly an endearing experience on the whole, Irma la Douce is a fine example of Billy Wilder’s mid-career eccentricity and cosmopolitan curiosity.
+The film is a fine example of Wilder’s mid-career eccentricity and cosmopolitan curiosity.

 Ine of the festival’s genuine, if lower-key highlights, which lent focus to its literary origins as well as to its filmmakers, was Intruder in the Dust.